 ATVOD is the independent co-regulator for the editorial content of UK video on demand services that fall within the new statutory definition of On Demand Programme Services.

-Its duties and powers derive from the Communications Act 2003, as amended by the Audiovisual Media Services Regulations 2009 and the Audiovisual Media Services Regulations 2010 which came into force on 19 December 2009 and 18 March 2010 respectively.
+Its duties and powers derive from the Communications Act 2003, as amended by the Audiovisual Media Services Regulations 2009, the Audiovisual Media Services Regulations 2010 and the Audiovisual Media Services Regulations 2014 which came into force on 19 December 2009, 18 March 2010 and 1 December 2014 respectively.
 The Act confers functions on the Office of Communications (Ofcom) for the regulation of On Demand Programme Services, and gives Ofcom power to delegate certain functions to an appropriate regulatory authority.

 To manage its new responsibilities ATVOD, which was originally created as a self-regulatory body with the support and encouragement of the Government, restructured to ensure it is sufficiently independent from the industry’s commercial interests and to make sure that its top priority is to protect consumers.
 ATVOD is led by an independent Chair and has a new Board comprising five independent and four non-independent members.
 Information on the ATVOD Board and Chief Executive can be found here.

 As a co-regulator, ATVOD works in partnership with the industry it regulates to ensure that users of On Demand Programme Services enjoy the protection required by law.
 To that end, it has established the ATVOD Industry Forum.

 Following consultation with the Industry Forum, ATVOD has published its Corporate Plan for 2014-15.
 This plan sets out the key areas of our work during the period to the end of March 2015.
 The previous years' plans are also published on this page.